SegoCode/template/docs/README.md

 > [!IMPORTANT]
 > A workflow cannot grant itself write access or administrative repository permissions.
 Complete steps 1 and 2 before running the initializer.
+> If pull request creation is denied, the initializer opens an issue with these instructions and can be run again after the permissions are fixed.

 ## Branching Strategy